How to Help Kids Talk About Learning Disabilities

-- Ask and listen: If your child is uncomfortable talking to others about her learning issues, have a talk about what’s bothering her.
-She may be feeling embarrassed or ashamed of being “different.”
-Take this as an opportunity to reassure her and talk through her fears or doubts.
-She’ll feel better and you’ll have the information you need to support her emotionally, as well as academically.
+- Ask and listen: If your child is uncomfortable talking to others about their learning issues, have a talk about what’s bothering them.
+They may be feeling embarrassed or ashamed of being “different.”
+Take this as an opportunity to reassure them and talk through their fears or doubts.
+They’ll feel better and you’ll have the information you need to support them emotionally, as well as academically.

 What to say to teachers:

-Once your child is feeling comfortable and you’re confident she’s got a strong understanding of her LD, help her get her message across clearly with these pointers:
+Once your child is feeling comfortable and you’re confident they’ve got a strong understanding of their LD, help them get their message across clearly with these pointers:

-- Be specific: Not all kids with learning issues are the same, so encourage your child to spell out the ways her LD affects her personally: “It’s hard for me to hear when there’s a lot of background noise, so sometimes I miss parts of the lecture.”
-Knowing what has worked for her in the past—and what hasn’t—will give teachers a head start on providing the best support.
+- Be specific: Not all kids with learning issues are the same, so encourage your child to spell out the ways their LD affects their personally: “It’s hard for me to hear when there’s a lot of background noise, so sometimes I miss parts of the lecture.”
+Knowing what has worked for them in the past—and what hasn’t—will give teachers a head start on providing the best support.

-- Talk about strengths, too: Encourage your child not to just recite a list of things she’s “bad” at, but to talk about things she’s good at, too, and her interests.
-This will not only boost her self-esteem, it will help the teacher place her in activities that allow her to demonstrate her strengths.
+- Talk about strengths, too: Encourage your child not to just recite a list of things they’re “bad” at, but to talk about things they’re good at, too, and their interests.
+This will not only boost their self-esteem, it will help the teacher place them in activities that allow them to demonstrate their strengths.

-- Tell on yourself: If your child has habits or strategies she uses to manage her LD that don’t necessarily look like what they are, encourage her to let the teacher know.
+- Tell on yourself: If your child has habits or strategies they use to manage their LD that don’t necessarily look like what they are, encourage them to let the teacher know.
 For example: I pay attention best when my hands are occupied, so I used to draw all through class.
 I heard every word, but to my teachers I looked disinterested and bored.
 Once I learned to let teachers know why I was doodling, they knew I was paying attention, even if it didn’t always look like it.

-- Test drive: When she feels ready, go over what she’s going to say a few times at home.
-This way you can be sure she’s sharing useful information and give her a chance to practice in a safe, non-judgmental environment.
+- Test drive: When your child feels ready, go over what they’re going to say a few times at home.
+This way you can be sure they’re sharing useful information and give them a chance to practice in a safe, non-judgmental environment.

-- Provide back up: Talk to her about how she’ll handle situations that are less than perfect.
-And if she’s not getting the accommodations she is entitled to, agree that she’ll tell you about it right away.
+- Provide back up: Talk to them about how they’ll handle situations that are less than perfect.
+And if they’re not getting the accommodations they are entitled to, agree that they’ll tell you about it right away.
 This way you can provide comforting, positive feedback, and make a time to talk with the teacher and the administration if you need to.

-- Start small: If she’s feeling nervous, encourage her to pick one person she feels comfortable with—a favorite teacher, camp counselor, or even a family friend, as a “test” candidate she can practice on.
+- Start small: If they’re feeling nervous, encourage them to pick one person they feel comfortable with—a favorite teacher, camp counselor, or even a family friend, as a “test” candidate they can practice on.

 Help your child talk to peers, too